DATX11-DIT561-VT25-93/DATX11-DIT561-VT25-93/README.md

 ### Common Issues

-- **TensorFlow compatibility**: If using a Python version newer than `3.10`, you may encounter issues with TensorFlow.
-Downgrading to Python `3.10` is recommended.
-In some cases, manually installing `tensorflow==2.15.0` may resolve the issue.
+- **TensorFlow compatibility**: If using a Python version newer than `3.11`, you may encounter issues with TensorFlow.
+Downgrading to Python `3.11` is recommended.

 - **Flask not recognized**: If you receive an error like `Flask is not recognized as an internal or external command`, ensure that your IDE is using the correct `.venv` interpreter.
 Try restarting your IDE after selecting the virtual environment.

+- **ONNX Runtime**: If you receive an error caused by the package `onnxruntime` and use Windows, please ensure you have the latest supported Windows C++ redistributable. `https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170`

 ## Running the Test Notebooks